Electronic States and Energy Dissipations of Vortex Core in Pure FeSe Single Crystals Investigated by Microwave Surface Impedance Measurements: Experimental

-Pure FeSe single crystals were synthesized by the chemical vapor deposition method with KCl/AlCl$_3$ flux \cite{Bohmer2013,Huynh2014,Urata2016}.
-Detailed conditions and processes of synthesis were described in Refs.\cite{Huynh2014,Urata2016} by some of authors.
-We measured the dc resistivity, $\rho_{\rm dc}$, by using a conventional four-probe method with PPMS (Quantum Design) under magnetic fields, $B$, up to 9 T applied perpendicular to the c axis of the sample (shown in Fig. 2).
-As shown in the inset of Fig.2, $T_{\rm c}^{\rm onset}$ and $T_{\rm c}^{\rm zero}$ under $B=0\ {\rm T}$ were 8.9 K and 8.0 K, respectively.
-The residual resistivity evaluated by linear extrapolation of $\rho_{\rm dc}(T>T_{\rm c})$ into the superconducting region was about $18\ {\rm \mu\Omega cm}$, suggesting that our FeSe single crystals are much cleaner than conventional FeSe$_{1-x}$Te$_x$ synthesized by the melt-growth method \cite{Okada2015}.
-By increasing magnetic fields, $\rho_{\rm dc}$ were enhanced due to magnetoresistance similarly to that in Refs. \cite{Bohmer2013,Kasahara2014,Huynh2014}.
+Pure FeSe single crystals were synthesized by the chemical vapor deposition with the KCl-AlCl$_3$ flux \cite{Bohmer2013,Huynh2014,Urata2016}.
+Detailed conditions and procedures of synthesis were reported in Refs. \citen{Huynh2014} and \citen{Urata2016}.
+We measured the temperature dependence of the dc resistivity $\rho_{\rm dc}(T)$ under magnetic fields $B$ up to 9 T by using a conventional four-terminals method with a physical properties measurement system (PPMS, Quantum Design, Inc.) (Fig. \ref{fig2}). $T_{\rm c}^{\rm onset}$ and $T_{\rm c}^{\rm zero}$ under $B=0\ {\rm T}$ are 9.0 K and 8.0 K, respectively.
+The residual resistivity evaluated by a linear extrapolation of $\rho_{\rm dc}(14\ {\rm K}\leq T\leq20\ {\rm K},0\ {\rm T})$ to 0 K is about $\rho_{\rm dc}^{\rm res}=18\ {\rm \mu\Omega cm}$, and the residual resistivity ratio defined by ${\rm RRR}=\rho_{\rm dc}(300\ {\rm K},0\ {\rm T})/\rho_{\rm dc}^{\rm res}$ was about 24.
+These values indicate that the purity of our FeSe single crystals are higher than that of conventional FeSe$_{1-x}$Te$_x$ grown by the melt-growth method \cite{Okada2015}.

+$\rho_{\rm dc}$ increases by applying magnetic fields similarly to previous reports \cite{Bohmer2013,Kasahara2014,Huynh2014}, but observed magnetoresistance is smaller than that in Ref. \citen{Kasahara2014}.
+This discrepancy might come from differences in $T_{\rm c}$ and/or $\rho_{\rm dc}(0\ {\rm K},0\ {\rm T})$ values.
+The normal-state resistivity $\rho_{\rm dc}(T>T_{\rm c},B)$ was used to determine the magnitude of the microwave surface impedance explained below.